hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

 1. Building your application locally to generate the static assets.
 2. Compressing the build output into a `temp.zip` file.
 3. Uploading `temp.zip` to the server.
-4. Running a script on the server that prompts for an application name, creates a new timestamped release, extracts the files, and updates the symbolic link.
+4. Running a script on the server that takes an application name, creates a new timestamped release, extracts the files, and updates the symbolic link.

 ---